windmill-labs/windmilldocs/docs/openflow/index.md

 The `value` field of the `FlowModule` type can be one of these 6 kinds:

-- `identity`: The most simple one, it passes its input as output.
+- `identity`: the most simple one, it passes its input as output.
 Useful for debugging.
-- `rawscript`: Embed a full TypeScript/Python/Go/Bash/SQL Script inside the Flow.
+- `rawscript`: embed a full TypeScript/Python/Go/Bash/SQL Script inside the Flow.
 Useful for custom logic and ad-hoc scripts.
-- `script`: A reference to a Script by its path (including a path to the Hub using the `hub/` prefix)
+- `script`: a reference to a Script by its path (including a path to the Hub using the `hub/` prefix).
-- `forloopflow`: Run a for-loop, which iterates over an iterator - a list in general - that is constructed by evaluating the javascript expression in:
+- `forloopflow`: run a for-loop, which iterates over an iterator - a list in general - that is constructed by evaluating the javascript expression in:
   `iterator`.
 The result of this module is the results of the iterations collected as a list.
-- `branchone`: Run exactly one branch out of many, based on a predicate.
+- `branchone`: run exactly one branch out of many, based on a predicate.
   Predicates are evaluated in-order and the first one that matches, gets to run.
   In case none matches, the default branch is run.
 The result of this module is the result of the branch that was run.
-- `branchall`: Run many branches with all their modules.
+- `branchall`: run many branches with all their modules.
 Every branch is being evaluated in-order.
 One can decide to skip failure of a particular branch.
 The result of this module is the results of the branches collected as a list.